-Hive is a strategic tabletop game for two players.
+Hive is an Abstract Strategy Game for two players.
 Much like chess, both players control a handful of different figures with unique movesets and abilities.
 Unlike chess, though, the figures are insects and other bugs.

 During the game, the players need to place and move the following hexagonal pieces on the table, next to one another:

 - One Queen Bee: Much like the King in chess, the goal of the game is to capture her.
 This can be done by surrounding her with six pieces of either color.
 Also like the King, she can move only one space at a time.